 If you have been injured as a result of another person or party’s negligence, contacting an Eatontown personal injury lawyer should be your top priority.
 With a knowledgeable personal injury attorney’s support throughout every stage of your case, you will have much better odds of getting a strong result and obtaining the money you need.

-At Ostroff Injury Law, we do not back down from a challenge.
+At Ostroff Godshall Injury and Accident Lawyers, we do not back down from a challenge.
 Founding Partner Jon Ostroff and the rest of our winning legal team fight like hell for our clients, with a track record of success, including over $21 million in verdicts and settlements against Greyhound Bus Company after a devastating highway crash caused by a drowsy bus driver’s negligence.
 Give us a call to learn more about how we can put our experience to work for you.

 What Makes Someone Liable for an Accident?